pymedphys/pymedphys/lib/pymedphys/docs/lib/howto/add-a-linac.md

 that server, the `pymedphys` CLI command was not found within the server's `%PATH%` variable.
 As such, before utilising the `pymedphys` CLI the embedded python distribution is temporarily added to the path.
-Here `192.168.17.40` is the IP of the Linac, and `\\NBCCC-pdc\physics\NBCC-DataExchange\iCom` is the directory where the iCom records are to be stored.
+Here `192.168.17.40` is the `Hospital DNS IP Address` of the Linac, and `\\NBCCC-pdc\physics\NBCC-DataExchange\iCom` is the directory where the iCom records are to be stored.

 Once this `.bat` file was defined [NSSM](https://nssm.cc/) was downloaded with its `.exe` placed at `C:\Users\Public\Documents\physics-server\bin`.
 Then,